 A thriving, bustling community less than an hour from the nation’s busy capital, lies the second oldest of the NPH homes, opening in 1985.
-Over 300 hundred boys and girls make their home in this vast wooded oasis in the hills.
-An additional 100 young people study and live in the capital, Tegucigalpa.
+Nearly 400 boys and girls make their home in this vast wooded oasis in the hills.
+Over 1500 children and families benefit from our community programmes in Honduras.

 NPH Honduras operates a Montessori-based preschool and elementary school, junior high school and vocational workshops.
 Each student is required to take courses in a specific trade; carpentry, electricity, shoe making, sewing, tailoring, hairdressing and welding, as well as home economics.